catgriffin85/pp3-survey-results/README.md

 * explain which attraction the survey is referring to.
 * provide information on how I should answer the questions asked.
 * allow me to enter my responses easily.
-* provide me with information on surevey results.
+* provide me with information on survey results.
 * reward me for completing the survey.
 * thank me for my time.